EdKuoch/CECS-451-Group1/README.md

 if by episode 100 it has not reached 50 rewards, i terminate it early

-trial A normal, no frames stacked, one gray input
+trial A normal, no frames stacked, one gray input, network A